 Seeking technical advice from Trusts & Estates Technical (Trusts)

-Technical specialists based in Bootle, Edinburgh and Nottingham, who are part of Trusts & Estates Technical, advise on the issues covered by the TSEM.
+Technical specialists based in Bootle and Edinburgh are part of Technical and Valuation.
+They advise on the issues covered by the TSEM.
 Their subject areas are:

 - UK resident trusts and Income Tax